 After each sentence you say, students declare “Good Idea!” or “Bad Idea!”
 The point is to let students hear lots of sentences that they can understand and want to listen to because they want to form and give their opinion about whether the thing is a good idea.

 Comments and variations on free-standing Good Idea / Bad Idea

 - You can use variations on the same sentence several times in a row, instead of unrelated sentences, and see what it takes to change from Good Idea to Bad Idea or vice versa: Moppy the mouse went on a blind date in a place called “Snake Pit.” … Moppy the mouse sought revenge in a place called “Snake Pit.” … Moppy the mouse went on a blind date in a place called “Every Mouse that Has Ever Gone on a Blind Date Here Has Found True Love.”
+(Edit 17 Oct 2018: This is similar to Life or Death, one of three brain breaks described here.)
 Again, the point is for students to get lots of input that they can understand and that they want to keep listening to.

 - Instead of calling out their opinion, students can write it on mini whiteboards.

 - Instead of announcing the sentences, you can project them, perhaps with relevant images.
 You might project the same sentence a few times in a row, with different images that change the interpretation of the sentence.